twallema/pySODM/docs/workflow.md

 1. Import dependencies
 2. Load the dataset
-3. Load/Define a model
+3. Define a pySODM model
 4. Initialize the model
 5. Calibrate the model (PSO/NM + MCMC)
 6. Visualize the goodness-of-fit
 7. Perform a scenario analysis

-By using a simple model, we can focus on the general workflow and on the most important functions of pySODM, which will be similar in the more research-driven [enzyme kinetics](enzyme_kinetics.md) and [Influenza](influenza_1718.md) case studies available on this documentation website.
-This tutorial can be reproduced using `~/tutorials/SIR/workflow_tutorial.py`
+By using a simple model, we can focus on the general workflow and on the most important functions of pySODM, which will be similar in the more advanced [enzyme kinetics](enzyme_kinetics.md) and [Influenza](influenza_1718.md) case studies available on this documentation website.
+This tutorial can be reproduced by running `~/tutorials/SIR/workflow_tutorial.py`

 ### Import dependencies